 - Protect against brute-force password guessing by limiting attempts and/or the number of guesses allowed in a certain period;

-- Set a minimum password length of at least eight characters (but not a maximum password length);
+- Set a minimum password length of at least eight characters (if supported by MFA or a deny list) or 12 characters, without any maximum password length;

 - Change passwords promptly when the user knows or suspects they have been compromised; and